 Many people resort to pain killers and other pharmaceutical drugs to manage back pain, though the better word is “suppress”.
 Overtime as the efficacy of the drugs wear off, we end up where we started, but compounded with an addiction to the drugs.

 When it comes to back pain, a much better approach is prevention, by strengthening the back and muscles around the spine to ward off all types of back injuries.
 Yoga represents the perfect beginner friendly exercise routine for that purpose.
 For people already suffering from back pain, the low impact nature of these yoga routines can also help sooth and quicken your recovery, by bringing much needed oxygen, nutrients and blood to the injured areas.
-And to engage the core and improve your posture even while you sit, a good kneeling chair or balance ball chair should be considered as well.
+And to engage the core and improve your posture even while you sit, invest in an ergonomic office chair or good kneeling chair.

 Start practicing these routines today and reap the benefits for the rest of your life.
 Namaste!